Web-Projects-Course/javascript-in-class-exercise/README.md

 ```

 * What does this code do?
-* Change it to include the number 10.
+* Can you change it to include the number 10?
 * Change it to list just even numbers.
 * Change it to go from 4 to 20.